jcm-co/grandFinal/README.md

 As a first step you need to onboard your employee(s) & their personalized information through the onboarding process.
 The process can be customized, for now it includes basic inputs such as: wallet address, super address, ato address,...

-The screengrab below shows how the JavaScript page.
+The screengrab below shows how the JavaScript page will render which again can be customized to suit your corporate environment.

 _Product improvement: implement a csv bulk upload feature to accomodate for larger companies_